-Guest Work Agency is also a curatorial practice, producing and advising on exhibitions, talks and texts at the intersection of art, curating and the law.
+Guest Work Agency initiates and collaborates on exhibitions, talks and texts at the intersection of art, curating, technology and the law.
+A selection of our past and ongoing projects are viewable below.

 Collection+: Christian Thompson, is the fifth iteration of the Sherman Contemporary Art Foundation (SCAF) Collection+ series.
 The series is conceived as a hybrid project with a specific cross-pollinating purpose.
 Some 800 works in The Gene & Brian Sherman Collection are scrutinised and assessed by invited curators working in partnership with SCAF’s curatorial team.
 Each curator selects a single artist from the collection and researches collections nationally and internationally in order to identify significant related works by the same artist.